Automotive industry in the United States: 2000s

 The 2000s began with a recession in early 2001 and the effects of the September 11 attacks, significantly affecting auto industry sales and profitability.
 The stock market decline affected the pension fund levels of the automakers, requiring significant contributions to the funds by the automakers (with GM financing these contributions by raising debt).
 In 2001, Chrysler discontinued their Plymouth brand, and in 2004 GM ended their Oldsmobile division.

+In 2006, a Silicon Valley startup, Tesla Motors, announced it was producing an electric-powered luxury sports car, capable of traversing 200 miles on a single charge.
+This first generation of the Tesla Roadster would be named as one of Time's best inventions of 2006.

 In 2005, oil prices began rising and peaked in 2008.
 With the American automakers heavily dependent upon the gas-guzzling light truck sales for their profits, their sales fell sharply.
 Additionally, the finance subsidiaries of the Big Three became of increasing importance to their overall profitability (and their eventual downfall).
 GMAC (now Ally Financial), began making home mortgage loans, especially subprime loans.
 With the subsequent collapse of the sub-prime mortgage industry, GM suffered heavy losses.

 The Automotive industry crisis of 2008–10 happened when the Big Three were in weak financial condition and the beginning of an economic recession, and the financial crisis resulted in the automakers looking to the federal government for help.
 Ford was in the best position, as under new CEO Alan Mulally they had fortuitously raised $23 billion in cash in 2006 by mortgaging most of their assets.
 Chrysler, purchased in 2007 by a private equity firm, had weak financial backing, was the most heavily dependent on light truck sales, and had few new products in their pipeline.
 General Motors was highly leveraged, also heavily dependent on light truck sales, and burdened by high health care costs.

 The CEOs of the Big Three requested government aid in November 2008, but sentiment in Congress was against the automakers, especially after it was revealed that they had flown to Washington, D.C., on their private corporate jets.
 In December 2008, President Bush gave $17.4 billion to GM and Chrysler from the Troubled Asset Relief Program as temporary relief for their cash flow problems.
 Several months later, President Obama formed the Presidential Task Force on the Auto Industry to decide how to handle GM and Chrysler.
 Chrysler received a total of $12.5 billion in TARP funds and entered Chapter 11 bankruptcy in April 2009.